RezaSoleymanifar/neural/README.md

 ![License](https://img.shields.io/github/license/AI4Finance-Foundation/finrl.svg?color=brightgreen)

 <h1></h1><h2></h2>
-<h1>AlpacaRL: <span style="font-size: 70%;">Deep reinforcement learning for high frequency trading</span></h1>
+<h1>neuralHFT: <span style="font-size: 70%;">high frequency trading using deep reinforcement learning</span></h1>

-AlpacaRL is a pythonic libarary that is written and optimized for high-frequency stocks and crypto trading.
-AlpacaRL offers seamless integration with Alpaca API allowing end-to-end support from development to deployment of DRL algorithms.
+neuralHFT is a pythonic libarary that is written and optimized for high-frequency stocks and crypto trading. neuralHFT offers seamless integration with [Alpaca API](https://alpaca.markets/) allowing end-to-end support from development to deployment of DRL algorithms.

 The Alpaca API provides low-latency, commission-free trading of stocks and crypto assets, making it an ideal platform for high-frequency trading strategies.
 Our library provides end-to-end support from data collection to feature engineering, model design, training, back-testing and final implementation in market environment.

-AlpacaRL supports a host of state of the art DRL algorithms implemented in stable-baselines3 and PyTorch.
-Data retrieval, model training and inference operations are highly optimized thanks to HDF5 file format, GPU processing support, and C-level implementation in training bottlenecks, leading to drastic speed-up of model prototyping.
+neuralHFT supports a host of state of the art DRL algorithms implemented in [stable-baselines3](https://stable-baselines3.readthedocs.io/en/master/) and [PyTorch](https://pytorch.org/).
+Data retrieval, model training and inference operations are highly optimized thanks to [HDF5](https://en.wikipedia.org/wiki/Hierarchical_Data_Format) file format, GPU processing support, and C-level implementation in training bottlenecks, leading to drastic speed-up of model prototyping.